ftrackhq/integrations/doc/tutorial/introduction.rst

 new Framework can be customised to a studio specific needs.

-The aim with this exercise is to inspire the reader on what can be achieved - build a VFX studio pipeline that aids the artists to working the right way, with correct file naming convention, minimising tedious and error prone tasks.
+The aim with this exercise is to inspire the reader on what can be achieved - build a fragment of a VFX studio pipeline that aids the artists to working the right way, with correct file naming convention, minimising tedious and error prone tasks.